 All documents uploaded must be scanned copies of genuine originals.

-- ANZSCO (Australian and New Zealand Standard Classification of Occupations) code for the nominated occupation (The position must be at skill level 1, 2 or 3).
+- ANZSCO (Australian and New Zealand Standard Classification of Occupations) code for the nominated occupation.
+The nominated occupations must be on the applicable list.

-- The Department of Immigration and Border Protection’s (DIBP) Transaction Reference Number (TRN) (if the employer has lodged a nomination application with DIBP).
+- The Department of Home Affairs Transaction Reference Number (TRN) (if the employer has lodged a nomination application with Department of Home Affairs).

 - Migration Agents Registration Authority (MARA) number (if the employer is represented by a Migration Agent).